animatedmax/spring-data-geode/src/main/markdown/index.md

 Apache Geode supports many different [types of Regions](https://geode.apache.org/docs/guide/19/developing/region_options/region_types.html).
-Each type corresponds to the Region’s [`DataPolicy`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/DataPolicy.html), which determines exactly how the data in the Region will be managed (i.e. distributed, replicated, and so on).
+Each type corresponds to the Region's [`DataPolicy`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/DataPolicy.html), which determines exactly how the data in the Region will be managed (i.e. distributed, replicated, and so on).